Works updates

 CBSV-hoarding-with-information-on-the-redevelopment

-Replacement of Headington Campus glass roof panels (Updated 10 April 2024)
+Delay to replacement of Headington Campus glass roof panels (Updated 28 June 2024)

 Work is due to take place to replace cracked glass roof panels on the Abercrombie building and above the library area of the John Henry Brookes Building (JHBB).
 The use of cranes and the erection of internal scaffolding within JHBB will require some short-term changes to access arrangements.

-When work does take place, there will be clear signposting put in place and more detailed updates will continue to be provided to Faculty of Technology, Design & Environment and Library staff to ensure awareness amongst building users and help ensure any alternative arrangements can be made, if required.
+While this work takes place, there will be clear signposting put in place and more detailed updates will continue to be provided to stakeholders to ensure awareness amongst building users and help ensure any alternative arrangements can be made, if required.

 If you have any questions or queries in relation to this work, please email the Estates and Campus Services Projects Team via ecs-projects@brookes.ac.uk

-As the University continues to move all remaining activity from the Wheatley Campus as part of its Oxford Campus Vision, the coming months will provide a final opportunity to view the engraved bricks on the site.
+As the University continues to move all remaining activity from the Wheatley Campus as part of its Oxford Campus Vision, thank you to everyone who took the opportunity for a final viewing of the engraved bricks on the site.

 Engraved bricks were added to the campus as part of the introduction of the Simon Williams Building, which officially opened in 2007.